Dmitry Shparo: Arctic exploration

 In 1970, Shparo traveled from Lake Taymyr, the largest freshwater body in Eurasia north of the Arctic Circle, to Cape Cheluskin (the northernmost point of Asia) via the islands of Komsomolskaya Pravda in the Laptev Sea.
 Following completion of this expedition, Shparo was recognized by the national press and news affiliates.
 Newspapers published his journals and announced their sponsorship of a new polar expedition, with Dmitry Shparo leading the way.

 In 1973, Shparo developed an interest in Arctic exploration.
 At this time, explorers were viewed with a great deal of suspicion in the Soviet Union.
 Their routes had to be approved by the Communist Party committees and local KGB offices.
 Following Soviet approval, Shparo led several low-profile expeditions up the outskirts of Russia.

 Soviet authorities were taking the Arctic Region seriously.
 The Polar Ocean was a place d'armes of the ongoing military competition with the US.
 The Kremlin wanted to see victories in this battlefield, not defeats.
 The stakes of the proposed ski-trip to the North Pole were such that the final decision rested with the Politburo.
 Its response was laconic: the expedition to the North Pole was "unsuitable and pointless".
 In March 1979, Shparo left to the North Pole on skis secretly, without the Politburo's permission.

 In late April, when news of the flagrant disobedience finally reached the Politburo, its conformist majority was outraged.
 Kremlin leadership urged the Chief of the KGB, Yuri Andropov, and the Minister of Defense, Dmitriy Ustinov, to send out military helicopters in order to return the escapees and punish them accordingly.
 Shparo and his teammates were halfway there and Mihail Suslov, the Party's chief ideologist, suggested that chances of their successful arrival to the Pole were quite high.
 Shparo was allowed to finish his trip, and reached the North Pole on May 31, 1979.

 Soon after Shparo's name went into the Guinness World Records, he undertook a new trip, crossing the Arctic Ocean during the Arctic night in total darkness.
-He walked in the night for two months, from the drifting polar station "North Pole-27" to another drifting polar station "North Pole-28".
-His 700 km route lay through constantly drifting and crashing ice, and temperatures dropped as low as -70 C. In February 1986 he arrived at the pole, becoming the first man to reach it on skis.
+He walked in the night for two months, from the drifting polar station "North Pole-26" to another drifting polar station "North Pole-27".
+His 700 km route lay through constantly drifting and crashing ice, and temperatures dropped as low as -70 C. In February 15, 1986 he arrived at the pole of relative inaccessibility, becoming the first man to reach it on skis.

 His projects include an expedition to Franz Josef Land where the winter home of Fridtjof Nansen was found; an expedition to the Commander Islands in Kamchatka, where the grave of Vitus Bering, a world-famous navigator, was discovered, and many others.